 Waste Dive has an excellent and well maintained state-by-state summary of recycling news.
-Given the transformation in the recycling industry with China’s recycling policy changes, Waste Dive is well worth a periodic scan to monitor changes in your state.
+Given the transformation in the recycling industry with China’s recycling policy changes, Waste Dive is well worth an occasional scan to monitor changes in your state.

 Science Daily has a Recycling and Waste section that’ll keep you up-to-date with the latest recycling news.